50 ways to spread holiday cheer and bring joy to their world

 - Leave a merry little gift for your mail carrier, garbage collector, favorite grocery person, or even your local fire and police departments.

 - Teach your kids how to write a good thank you note.
-We can help.
+It’s a great exercise when teaching kids about gratitude.

 A little gratefulness goes a long way when it comes to making someone’s day.
 (Bonus: It feels pretty great to do, too.)